lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the W field is present,

-- the fragment sender MUST set it to all 1's.
+- the fragment sender MUST set it to all ones.
   Other values are RESERVED.
 - the fragment receiver MUST check its value.
-  If the value is different from all 1's, the message MUST be ignored.
+  If the value is different from all ones, the message MUST be ignored.

 The SCHC Sender-Abort MUST NOT be acknowledged.

-#### SCHC Receiver-Abort
+### SCHC Receiver-Abort format

 When a SCHC Fragment receiver needs to abort an on-going fragmented SCHC Packet transmission, it transmits a SCHC Receiver-Abort message to the SCHC Fragment sender.

-The SCHC Receiver-Abort format is described in {{Fig-ReceiverAbort}}.
+The SCHC Receiver-Abort format is shwon in {{Fig-ReceiverAbort}}.
 The DTag field and the W field are optional.

 ~~~~